 I didn't give him Deception or Persuasion because although he does both, he has a decent Appeal so it might be down to that.

 That girl he hides in the hotel with

-That leaves him with 2 floating contacts, who are probably people who came to that endless party he threw.
+That leaves him with 1 floating contact, who is probably one of the people who came to that endless party he threw.